Last revised on October 12, 2022.

 When I saw the cabinet in the dining hall of the Karma Hotel crammed with all the items the LP lists, I knew that I had found the “storeroom”!

-A number of doors had locks, some of which looked like they had not been touched in some time.
+Some doors had locks, which looked like they had not been touched in some time.

 We did not get over to the gompa on the hill across from the one that the village is built on.
 The sign in the image below is pointing the way; the path leads to the scree slope that goes down to the metal bridge across the river.
 Then it is a walk up the other hill to the gompa.

 Looking Over At The Tashi Lhakhang Gompa

 While there is a gompa above the village – Samtenling Gompa – it is apparently closed most of the time.
 It was only in looking at the map (see the photo above) on leaving that I realized that it existed!
 Now I m left wondering why such a small settlement would have two gompas.
 Presumably, they would belong to two different lineages of Tibetan Buddhism?

 The living gompa – the Tashi Lhakhang Gompa – is not in or above the village but rather on the hilltop across the river on the north side.
 Belonging to the Kagyu Lineage, it was established (at least, according to the Lonely Planet guidebook) in the mid-1600s by the 10th.
 Karmapa, Choying Dorje (1604-1674).
 However, an hour spent researching the Karmapa’s life did not mention Phu.
 On the plus side, I now understand the significance of the Tibetan lama who escaped from Tibet in late December 1999 to the consternation of Chinese officials.
 He was the 17th Karmapa of the same Kagyu lineage with whom the gompa is supposedly connected.
 (See here for a Guardian article.)

 Reading through Snellgrove’s Himalayan Pilgrimage, I found this in his account of his 1956 visit to the gompa: